natelaclaire/cis338/class-4/1-themes.md

 4. Once you're comfortable, click _Install_.
 5. Once the _Install_ button changes to _Activate_, click that.
 6. Now click the _Home_ button to see the updated site.

-7. This theme is designed for conferences, but it supports WordPress's full site editing functionality, so we'll be able to change it to look the way we need.
+This theme is designed for conferences, but it supports WordPress's full site editing functionality, so we'll be able to change it to look the way we need.

+In the next video, we'll pick up right here from the home page and make some customizations.